Examples

 logo3

-We can specificy the method and scoring type.
-As described previously, some methods are more expensive to run then others.
-Make the decision on the number of variables, hardware in your machine, time you are willing to wait etc
+We can specify the method and scoring type.
+As described previously, some methods are more computationally expensive than others.
+Choose based on: - Number of variables - Available hardware - Time constraints

 import bnlearn as bn